b-slim/hive/kafka-handler/README.md

 "kafka.bootstrap.servers"="cn105-10.l42scl.hortonworks.com:9092",
 -- STORE AS AVRO IN KAFKA "kafka.serde.class"="org.apache.hadoop.hive.serde2.avro.AvroSerDe");
 ```

-Insert data into the table;
+Then insert data into the table.
+Keep in mind that Kafka is an append only, thus you can not use insert overwrite.
 ```sql
 insert into table moving_avg_wiki_kafka_hive select `channel`, `namespace`, `page`, `timestamp`, avg(delta) over (order by `timestamp` asc rows between  60 preceding and current row) as avg_delta, null as `__key`, null as `__partition`, -1, -1,-1, -1 from l15min_wiki;
 ```